Canonical (company): Business plans

 In 2007, Canonical launched an International online shop selling support services and Ubuntu-branded goods; later in 2008 it expanded that with a United States-specific shop designed to reduce shipment times.
 At the same time, the word Ubuntu was trademarked in connection with clothing and accessories.

 In a Guardian interview in May 2008, Shuttleworth said that Canonical's business model was service provision and that Canonical was not yet close to profitability.
 Canonical stated that it would wait three to five years to become profitable.
 Shuttleworth regarded Canonical as positioning itself as demand for services related to free software rose.
 This strategy has been compared to Red Hat's business strategies in the 1990s.
 In an early-2009 New York Times article, Shuttleworth said that Canonical's revenue was "creeping" towards US$30 million, the company's break-even point.

 Canonical achieved a small operating profit of $281,000 in 2009, but until 2017 struggled to maintain financial solvency and took a major financial hit from the development of Unity and Ubuntu Touch, leading to an operating loss of $21.6 million for the fiscal year 2013.
 The company reported an operating profit of $2 million in 2017 after shutting down the Unity development team and laying off nearly 200 employees.
-The company now plans to focus on its server and professional support solutions, which have proved to be most profitable.
+The company now plans to focus on its server and professional support products and services, which have proved to be most profitable.
 Through this, Canonical plans to maintain solvency and achieve long-term profitability.
+In 2022, Canonical UK Limited (a subsidiary of the group) made a profit of £0.52m on revenues of £14.31m.

+Canonical reported a revenue of $175M in 2021.
+In 2023, the company reported a revenue of $251M.